tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 Note also that the *dqm4hep::core::Signal* class allows to :

-- connect methods from any c++ class.
+- connect methods from any c++ class,
+- connect global functions,
+- disconnect these functions if needed,
-- connect methods with unlimited number of arguments.
+- connect methods or functions with unlimited number of arguments.
 Nevertheless, the parameter types have to be specified in the template arguments of the *dqm4hep::core::Signal* object :

 ```cpp
   Signal<std::string, int, int, double, float, int> aLongSignal;
 ```